PropertyBrands/btt-react-flaggables/README.md

 ## Usage with React Portals

-A common UI workflow might be to have a list in the top of an app.
-And a list of items in the content section.
-If the application can't render both elements in the same tree.
-Using a Portal can allow implementors to render the flag elemtns anywhere they choose:
+A common UI workflow might be to have a flag counter in the top of an app.
+And a list of items available for flagging in the content section.
+If the application can't render both elements in the same tree (usually when the entire application is not delivered by React).
+Using a Portal can allow implementors to render the flag elements anywhere they choose:

 ```
 /**